 These are recommended hotels located in the area around Snow Monkey Park.
 While it is possible to do a day trip from Tokyo, we recommend you stay at least one night to discover the area.
 If you stay at Shibu Onsen area, make sure to check these accommodations!
 These traditional Japanese ryokan all offer free pick-up and/or transportation to the Snow Monkey Park and several onsen, both indoor and outdoor.

+Japan’s pride are not just the urban areas like Tokyo and Kyoto, that are popular among tourists.
+Nagano gives you an opportunity to immerse yourself into the nature and history of Japan which are hardly to be found in developed areas full of skyscrapers and busy people.
 A visit to the Snow Monkey Park and seeing the Japanese Macaques relax in the onsen is considered by many a must do, or even a highlight of their trip to Japan.
 We recommend you make most out of your visit to Nagano prefecture and stay overnight and visit the highlights mentioned in this article.
 Combine the outdoor activities with a relaxing moment at the onsen, followed by a traditional local soba noodles meal!

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.